mahaliahr/research-notes/src/site/notes/published/phd-live-about-page.md

 - PhD Live is a public digital garden of my doctoral research, an ongoing, transparent performance of thought.
 - It’s part website, part studio, part sketchbook:
 - A place where fragments come together, connections emerge, and the process itself becomes the work.e

+[^1]: The system is based on an adapted version of the open-source Digital Garden Eleventy framework - a toolkit that transforms a folder of Markdown notes into a browsable, interlinked network of ideas.